 Creators love seeing support from their audience.
 Receiving likes on a post is always an effective way to know your audience appreciates your content.

-When building a feature for likes in Bubble, you can utilize our icon elements to create a like button, or even upload an image of your own.
+When building a feature for likes on Bubble, you can use our icon elements to create a like button, or even upload an image of your own.

 When the like icon is clicked, you’ll create a new workflow that makes changes to a thing.